elytra/Concrete/README.md

 ## Modules

 ### Common
-Currently just an NBT helper class, though this is where classes that all the other modules depend on will go if that happens, as well as exceedingly small utility classes that most Concrete-based mods will want to take advantage of.
+Contains small utility classes that most Concrete mods will want to use, as well as features shared between all modules.

 ### Block
 Contains a functional builder for Block classes.